StephenPCG/nginx-lua-simpleauth-module/README.md

 For those who already has the knowledge, just skip this part.

-A typical permission has two stage of auth, authentication which identifies a valid user (has account in the system), and authorization which identifies if the user has permission to access the given app.
+A typical permission system has two stage of auth, `authentication` which identifies a valid user (has account in the system), and `authorization` which identifies if the user has permission to access the given app.

-### What and why these two module?
+### What are and why these two module?

 #### simpleauthn_cookie.lua

 This is not a real authn module, but just a cache powered by Cookie.
-Some times, it is too heavy to request authn module for each request, say, you are using an LDAP authn module, you may wish to cache the authn result in Cookie, and check directly in nginx to avoid heavy traffic to LDAP server.
+Sometimes it is too heavy to request authn module for each request, say, you are using an LDAP authn module, you may wish to cache the authn result in Cookie, and check directly in nginx to avoid heavy traffic to LDAP server.